nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+Error Messages:
+* Emails should be of the format local-part@domain...
+    * This error occurs when an invalid email format is entered.
+    * Please enter the correct email format, e.g. Johnny@gmail.com.

+* Tag names should be alphanumeric
+    * There may be some special characters in the tag input, e.g.!@#*
+    * There should be no spaces in tags, e.g. close friend, is invalid.

+* The person index provided is invalid.
+    * The index inputted may be out of the range of the displayed list indexes.

 ### Locating persons by name: `find`